Small Business Phone Systems: Don’t Renew Until You Evaluate Hosted Solutions

-In the following report we’ll look at the business phone market from the perspective of an established small business with 10–30 phones.
+In the following report, we’ll look at the business phone market from the perspective of an established small business with 10–30 phones.
 Whether you currently deploy a PRI circuit or upgraded to a SIP trunk years ago, there is a next-level solution worth your consideration.

 Smaller than 10 phones?
 Most of this guide will still be valuable in helping you navigate the market.
-We discuss how regulation of national carriers raises their prices, while their monopoly position makes them slower to adopt new technologies.
+We discuss how the regulation of national carriers raises their prices, while their monopoly position makes them slower to adopt new technologies.

 Who won’t benefit from this guide?